FyraLabs/chisel-operator/README.md

 However, inlets has recently switched to a closed-source model, where the only way to use it is to pay for an inlets PRO license.
 This is a huge turn-off for me, and many others, as it is no longer a viable solution for hobbyists and small businesses on a budget.

-Even worse, OpenFaaS has taken over the inlets project and has deleted the source code for the open-source version of inlets.
-This is a huge red flag for me, as it means that this project is no longer open-source, and is now a proprietary solution.

 I do not want to pay a 25$ monthly fee on top of the reverse proxy VPS that I am already paying for, so I decided to make my own solution.

 This project will never have a profit incentive, and will always be open-source.
 I simply want to make a solution that is FOSS, and share it with the world because I believe that it will be useful to many people.